oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6900_series/6928_size/140_mm_id_190_mm_od_24_mm_depth/part/readme.md

-# Hardware Bearing 6900 Series 6928 Size 140 mm Id 190 mm Od 24 mm Depth
+# Hardware Bearing 6900 Series 6928 Size 140 mm ID 190 mm OD 24 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base